 - The Porte Sainte-Claire gate is one of the gateways into the town and next to it is the Gallo House which has an 18th century facade.
 From here you can take the Pass.
 Nemours which climbs steeply to the castle.

-- The church of Saint-Maurice has a flamboyant gothic style of the 15th century, and houses some very interesting paintings from the 15th and 16th centuries.
+- Another religious monument is the church of Saint-Maurice which has a flamboyant gothic style of the 15th century, and houses some very interesting paintings from the 15th and 16th centuries.